peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Oct.
+6, 2023

+In Canva: Developed an acknowledgement certificate of recognition for offshore developers and testers contributing to PathWorks.

+Absorbed and familiarized myself with the documentation within the CONVERGE infrastructure directory.

+Edited certificates of recognition based on the feedback received from stakeholders.

+Formulated an information architecture for items housed within the CONVERGE Infrastructure folder.

+Completed the Loom 101 training to enhance communication effectiveness at scale.

+Evaluated the product owner checklist for potential improvements and updates.

+Participated in the CONVERGE team meeting, focusing on the review and management of the kanban board.

+Aligned on the TGi website requirements with Rong to ensure seamless project execution.

+Constructed a comprehensive to-do list based on notes from the CONVERGE information architecture.

+Presented the newly developed wiki information architecture at the sprint meeting, gathering team feedback for further refinement.

 ## Sep.
 29, 2023

 Engaged in a demonstration of the CONVERGE project's sprint demo, showcasing the progress and results achieved in the current phase.